cjfinan/python-hangman-game/README.md

 - PEP8
   - No errors were returned from PEP8online.com

+### Libraries
+- random
+  - random was imported into my project to allow me to randomly select through my keyword variable

 ## Deployment
 This project was deplayed through Heroku.
 - Steps for deployment